runwayml/learn/docs/tutorial_cocossd.md

 * Runway Beta
 * Docker (If you don't have Docker installed, please follow the installation instructions [here](https://docs.runwayapp.ai/#/installation?id=download-docker))
-* A video that features everyday items.
+* A video that features everyday items

 ### Step 1